 Ill-Gotten Gains – In an age with Deathrite Shaman and an increased amount of instants or responses from almost every deck, this card is almost unplayable unless its an already favored match-up.
 A real relic of the past.

-Diminishing Returns, Reforge the Soul, Time Spiral – This slot was cut when Infernal Tutor was moved to the sideboard.
+Diminishing Returns, Reforge the Soul, Time Spiral – This slot was cut when Dark Petition was printed.
 I could see myself possibly going back to it at some point, the problem is these cards aren’t very consistent.
 Each card has benefits over the other, but I prefer Diminishing Returns over the other two.